DanieleVeri/rs_vhdl/README.md

-# rs_vhdl
+# Reed Solomon encoder-decoder
-VHDL implementation of Reed Solomon
+All in 1